-While there has been a rise in the use of mental health services and an increase in psychological distress during 2020 there is no evidence to date that COVID-19 has been associated with a rise in the suspected suicide rate.
+While there has been a rise in the use of mental health services and an increase in psychological distress during 2020 there is no evidence to date that COVID-19 has been associated with a rise in suspected deaths by suicide.

-The AIHW has been compiling detailed data every week on the use of mental health services and the various crisis help lines since April 2020 as part of the National Suicide and Self-harm Monitoring Project.
+Since April 2020, the AIHW has been compiling detailed data on the use of mental health services and the various crisis help lines on a weekly basis (fortnightly in 2021), as part of the National Suicide and Self-harm Monitoring Project.
 These data are shared within government to inform the mental health response to the COVID-19 pandemic.
 Some of this data is available at Mental health services in Australia.

 These data show a rise in the use of crisis lines and mental health services since the onset of COVID-19 but it is not clear to what extent this rise in contacts is driven by rises in psychological distress rather than a higher proportion of people seeking assistance for other reasons such as loneliness and concern about contracting COVID-19.
-Given that a range of survey data indicate that there have been rises in the level of psychological distress in 2020, increased contact with the crisis lines is almost certainly indicative of a rise in the need for assistance as a result of the pandemic.
+Given that a range of survey data indicate that there were rises in the level of psychological distress in 2020, increased contact with the crisis lines is almost certainly indicative of a rise in the need for assistance as a result of the pandemic.

 Psychological distress is commonly measured using the Kessler Psychological Distress Scale—10 items (K10).
 The K10 questionnaire was developed to yield a global measure of psychosocial distress, based on questions about people’s level of nervousness, agitation, psychological fatigue and depression in the past 4 weeks.
 The Kessler 6 Scale is an abbreviated version of K10.